L-Blondy/up-fetch/README.md

 Determines whether a value can be safely converted to `json`.

+The following values are considered jsonifiable:

+- plain objects
+- arrays
+- class instances with a `toJSON` method

 ## Feature Comparison

 Check out the [Feature Comparison][comparison] table to see how _upfetch_ compares to other fetching libraries.